Small things, mostly |||

 Why I love (Burma)

-I spotted some ladies grooming their friend’s hair and looking for head lice.
+I spotted two ladies grooming their friend’s hair and looking for head lice.
 Reminds me of a similar scene from my childhood growing up in India.
 Women would sit outside the house, and the mother, sister, or a neighbor would be busy combing the hair and looking for the evil lice.
 When they found one, they crushed it between the nails of their thumbs.
 I enjoyed the tick” sound when that happened.

-Up next The fashion from the 1970s (Thailand) 88 and 521, bye bye and I love you (China)
+Up next A Korean travelogue on (India) 88 and 521, bye bye and I love you (China)

-Latest posts A single unruly lock of hair (Singapore) The bookstore in Ginza (Japan) Collecting Nostalgia and Tofu Nwe (Cambodia) Among the Kachin (Malaysia) The Vision (Japan) The art of leaving notes (Singapore) Asia Overland, perhaps the best travel guide ever I love Lan Anh (Vietnam) Tibetan tea and Nur (China) The girl with the fixed lens camera (Thailand) Please don’t hurry my order (Singapore) The old backpacker area of Bangkok (Thailand) I love airports (Thailand) A return to the North (Thailand) New Year’s Day (Japan) Million elephants and the fastest train (Laos) The neighbor (Vietnam) Alley kids in Vientiane (Laos) I love Hanoi, but only in the winters (Vietnam) A week in Mangalore (India) Other people’s lives in alleys (Vietnam) For a free giraffe (Vietnam) Holland Village (Singapore) Why I love Saigon (Vietnam) It was good knowing the curious (China) Soviet Nostalgia in Phnom Penh (Cambodia) Postage stamps (Vietnam) Travelogues and travels (Vietnam) A large object that makes familiar sounds (Singapore) The little phone (Vietnam) iPoh (Malaysia)
+Latest posts Testing luggage trackers (Vietnam) A single unruly lock of hair (Singapore) The bookstore in Ginza (Japan) The dancer (Singapore) Love is far away (Vietnam) Collecting Nostalgia and Tofu Nwe (Cambodia) Falling apart (Burma) Among the Kachin (Malaysia) The Vision (Japan) The shoe fixing man (Vietnam) The art of leaving notes (Singapore) Asia Overland, perhaps the best travel guide ever I love Lan Anh (Vietnam) Tibetan tea and Nur (China) The girl with the fixed lens camera (Thailand) A mischievous host (Cambodia) Please don’t hurry my order (Singapore) The old backpacker area of Bangkok (Thailand) Hand drawn maps (Sri Lanka) I love airports (Thailand) A return to the North (Thailand) New Year’s Day (Japan) Million elephants and the fastest train (Laos) The neighbor (Vietnam) Alley kids in Vientiane (Laos) I love Hanoi, but only in the winters (Vietnam) A week in Mangalore (India) Other people’s lives in alleys (Vietnam) For a free giraffe (Vietnam) When I miss Burma (Singapore) Holland Village (Singapore)